Revenue Recognition (Notes)

 |Revenue from Contract with Customer [Text Block]||

-The following tables present the Company's revenue for the three months and nine months ended September 29, 2018 into categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors:
+The following tables present the Company's revenue for the year ended December 31, 2018 into categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.

 For product sales, the Company transfers control and recognizes revenue at the time the product ships from a manufacturing or distribution facility ("free on board shipping point"), or at the time the product arrives at the customer's facility ("free on board destination").
 When the shipping terms are "free on board shipping point", the customer obtains control and is able to direct the use of, and obtain substantially all of the benefits from, the products at the time the products are shipped.
 For shipments provided under “free on board destination”, control transfers to the customer upon delivery.
 Payment terms vary but are generally due within 30 days of transferring control.
 For the Company's Boat and Marine Engine segments, most product sales are wholesale financed by customers through the Company's joint venture, Brunswick Acceptance Company, LLC (BAC), or other lending institutions, and payment is typically due in the month of shipment.
-For further information on the BAC joint venture, refer to Note 10 – Financial Services, in the Notes to Consolidated Financial Statements in the 2017 Form 10-K. In addition, periodically the Company may require the customer to provide up front cash deposits in advance of performance.
+For further information on the BAC joint venture, refer to Note 11 – Financing Joint Venture.
+In addition, periodically the Company may require the customer to provide up front cash deposits in advance of performance.

 The Company also sells separately priced extended warranty contracts that extend the coverage period beyond the standard warranty period included with the product sale.
 When determining an appropriate allocation of the transaction price to the extended warranty performance obligation, the Company uses an observable price to determine the stand-alone selling price.
 Extended warranties typically range from an additional 1 year to 3 years.
 The Company receives payment at the inception of the contract and recognizes revenue over the extended warranty coverage period.
 This time-elapsed method is used to measure progress because the Company, on average, satisfies its performance obligation evenly over the warranty period.